Universal Table

 The aim of Universal Table is to promote tolerance and social trust along many dimensions of life - or those are the words we have been using in our official mission statement.
 But each time we use them, we realize we are trying to describe something far broader - something that encompasses welcome, difference, surprise and inclusion, truthfulness and authenticity, and an equal place for each of us and what we hold most dear.
 These are the true goals of Universal Table: Finding the We in Them, the Us in You.

 Our major activities are the books we create and publish through Wising Up Press, and the Universal Table workshops and research projects that both develop and support them.
-Our areas of particular interest are immigration & belonging, pluralism in familes, illness & meaning, social and psychological resiliency, creative aging, and listening across faiths - and the many other complex challenges and lasting rewards of living up close and personal with pluralism in social, family, religious, and civic life.
+Our areas of particular interest are social justice & inclusion, immigration & belonging, pluralism in families, illness & meaning, social and psychological resiliency, creative aging, listening across faiths - and the many other complex challenges and lasting rewards of living up close and personal with pluralism in social, family, religious, and civic life.

 What distinguishes our approach is an equal emphasis on the why and the how of living well with difference.
 Through our research projects, we are developing new interpretations of chronic areas of social discord, interpretations that make it safer for us to interact from a position of respect and appreciation with people who have very different world views and value systems.